Iskra Lawrence Flaunts Her Curves In Low-Cut Ensembles Via Instagram

 Model Iskra Lawrence is all about body positivity and inspiring her social media followers and her latest Instagram posts do exactly that.
-Lawrence has opened up before about battling an eating disorder and having to fight to succeed in the modeling business while being curvier than some other popular models.
+Per Inquisitr, Lawrence has opened up before about battling an eating disorder and having to fight to succeed in the modeling business while being curvier than some other popular models.
 These days, it looks like her career is on fire and that she’s doing well.

-Over the weekend, Iskra Lawrence shared one buzzworthy photo showing her looking sexy in a low-cut dress and amazing Simmi boots.
+Over the weekend, Iskra Lawrence shared one buzzworthy photo via Instagram showing her looking sexy in a low-cut dress and amazing Simmi boots.
 She was sitting on a set of stairs and wearing a Kim Shui Studio tie-dye shirred dress.
-The dress has spaghetti straps and fit Iskra like a glove, showing off plenty of her curvacious cleavage.
+The dress has spaghetti straps and fits Iskra like a glove, showing off plenty of her curvaceous cleavage.

 Lawrence was wearing her blonde hair in loose waves cascading over one shoulder and she had a simple necklace around her neck as her sole accessory.
 Iskra kept her makeup simple and the look was a big hit with her followers.
 Nearly 100,000 people liked the post in less than a day, with many noting that she looked absolutely gorgeous.

-A few hours later, Iskra shared another glimpse of the same sexy ensemble, noting that she was headed to a launch party for Herring and Herring.
+A few hours later, Iskra shared another glimpse of the same sexy ensemble on Instagram, noting that she was headed to a launch party for Herring and Herring.
 Lawrence posted quite a few photos to her Instagram Stories over the weekend, sharing tidbits about how she still loves shooting after 15 years and giving a glimpse into her workout efforts, all the while flaunting her curves and cleavage.

 View this post on Instagram